otavreis/Twitch-Plays/README.md

 # Twitch-Plays
-Here is a simple Python code that allows play some games using only Twitch chat commands.
+Here is a simple Python code that allows you to play games using only Twitch chat commands.